weburg/generic-http-web-service-client-c/README.md

 ### Running the example

 First, ensure the server is running.
 Refer to other grouped GHoWSt projects to get and run the server.

-If using the CLI, ensure a compiler (GCC, MSVC were tested) is installed, ensure vcpkg is installed (it doesn't have to be on the PATH), and ensure CMake is installed.
-Ensure you are in the project directory.
+Ensure a compiler (GCC, MSVC were tested) is installed.
+Ensure vcpkg is installed (it doesn't have to be on the PATH for the CLI build to work).
+Ensure CMake is installed.

+If using the CLI, ensure you are in the project directory.
 Run:

 ```
 cmake -S . -B build "-DCMAKE_TOOLCHAIN_FILE=<vcpkg root>/scripts/buildsystems/vcpkg.cmake"